 Is a Self-Managed Super Fund right for you?

 Discover the benefits and responsibilities of managing your own super.
-Learn how SMSFs work, who they might suit, and what to consider before taking control of your retirement savings.
+Learn how SMSFs work, who they might suit, and some things to consider before you consider starting an SMSF.

 What is a Self-Managed Super Fund?

 A Self-Managed Super Fund (SMSF) is a private superannuation fund that you manage yourself.
-Unlike retail or industry super funds, where investment decisions are made by professionals, SMSFs give you control over how your retirement savings are invested.
+Unlike retail or industry super funds, where investment decisions are made by professionals, SMSFs enabled you to become hands-on with how your retirement savings are invested.

 Benefits of managing your own super